yanivsolomon/IMDb_Functional_Testing/README.md

 Functional testing for IMDb.com, created using Python, Selenium Webdriver and Pytest framework.
- Contains the following tests:
+<br>Contains the following tests:
-1. Search Functionality: Search for actor, movie and validate data.
+1. Search Functionality:
+<br>Objective: Search for actors and movies.
+<br>Steps:
+* Perform a search for actors and movies.
+* Validate the retrieved data.
+<br>Purpose: Ensure that the search feature works correctly.
-2. User Authentication: Create new user, Login and Log out process testing.
+2. User Authentication:
+<br>Objective: Test the user authentication process.
+<br>Steps:
+* Create a new user account.
+* Log in with the created account.
+* Verify the log-out process.
+<br>Purpose: Validate user authentication functionality.
-3. Watchlist Functionality testing: Login, search for movie, add to watchlist and validate data.
+3. Watchlist Functionality Testing:
-4. Rating Functionality testing: Login, search for movie, rate it, go to my ratings page and validate data.
+<br>Objective: Test watchlist-related features.
+<br>Steps:
+* Log in.
+* Search for a movie.
+* Add the movie to the watchlist.
+* Validate the watchlist data.
+<br>Purpose: Confirm that watchlist operations function as expected.
+4. Rating Functionality Testing:
+<br>Objective: Test movie rating features.
+<br>Steps:
+* Log in.
+* Search for a movie.
+* Rate the movie.
+* Go to the “My Ratings” page.
+* Validate the rating data.
+<br>Purpose: Ensure accurate movie rating functionality.
-5. Social Sharing: Verify the functionality of sharing content on social media platforms.
+5. Social Sharing:
+<br>Objective: Verify content sharing on social media platforms.
+<br>Steps:
+* Interact with social sharing buttons.
+* Confirm that content can be shared.
+<br>Purpose: Validate social sharing functionality.